lkolada/fakenewschallenge/README.md

    * Similarly I calculated TF_IDF_h and TF_IDF_b vectors
    * I calculated cosine similarity value <cos_value> of TF_IDF_h and TF_IDF_b vectors
    * Finally I squeezed TF_h, TF_b, <cos_value> to the one vector of a dim 2 * n_vocabulary + 1.

+For the analysis we will use only part of vocabulary.
+Different sizes have been tested.
+1000 words turned out to produce significantly lower results in classification.
+The increase to 3000 didn't improve classification significantly, yet time of fitting models was notably longer.
+Therefore, I decided to choose 2000 words which is a balance between accuracy and performance. .

 I fitted TfidfVectorizer with a list of unique headlines and bodies from train set when process both: train and test sets.
 Thus obtained matrix is then passed as an input to classifiers.